A Thousand Blows

-A Thousand Blows is a British historical drama series created by Steven Knight about the Forty Elephants, an all-female crime syndicate, clashing with the world of illegal bare-knuckle boxing in 1880s London.
-The first season premiered on 21 February 2025 on Disney+ internationally and on Hulu in the United States.
-The second season will premiere on 9 January 2026.
+A Thousand Blows is a British historical drama series created by Steven Knight and based on the Forty Elephants, an all-female crime syndicate who clash with the world of illegal bare-knuckle boxing in 1880s London.
+The first series premiered on 21 February 2025 on Disney+ internationally and on Hulu in the United States.
+The second series premiered on 9 January 2026.

 Premise

 Set in the East End of London in the 1880s, the series follows the Forty Elephants, an all-female crime syndicate led by Mary Carr that specializes in shoplifting and confidence tricks.
-They clash with Henry "Sugar" Goodson, the self-declared emperor of the East End's illegal bare-knuckle boxing world.
+They clash with Henry "Sugar" Goodson, the self-declared "emperor" of the East End's illegal bare-knuckle boxing world.
 Additionally, Hezekiah Moscow, a newly immigrated man from Jamaica with ambitions to become a lion tamer, and his best friend Alec Munroe, fight for survival as they come into contact with both groups.